In Narrow Decision, Supreme Court Decides In Favor Of Baker Over Same-Sex Couple

 Writing for the case, Justice Anthony Kennedy said that while it is unexceptional that Colorado law "can protect gay persons in acquiring products and services on the same terms and conditions that are offered to other members of the public, the law must be applied in a manner that is neutral toward religion."

-He said that while in this case the Colorado baker, Jack Phillips, understandably had difficulty in knowing where to draw the line, because the state law at the time affording store keepers some latitude to decline to create specific messages they considered offensive.
+He said that in this case the Colorado baker, Jack Phillips, understandably had difficulty in knowing where to draw the line because the state law at the time afforded store keepers some latitude to decline creating specific messages they considered offensive.
 Kennedy pointed to the Colorado commission's decision allowing a different baker to refuse to put an anti-gay message on a cake.

 Justices Ruth Bader Ginsberg and Sonia Sotomayor dissented.
 The court's four most conservative justices, including Chief Justice John Roberts, concurred with the decision offering different rationales for the future.